adshhzy/SMI2016_Extrinsic/ReadMe.txt

 The code has only one dependency: Eigen/Eigen3

 Eigen is a C++ template library for linear algebra, and it is a header-based library which can be use right away without binary library to link to, and no configured header file.
-For different platforms, it should work without modification. see http://eigen.tuxfamily.org/index.php?title=Main_Page for further instruction.
+For different platforms, it should work without modification.
+See http://eigen.tuxfamily.org/index.php?title=Main_Page for further instruction.

 For your convenience, we include the Eigen3 files in the repository.
 You can use other version of the Eigen3, but be sure to change the path (EIGEN_PATH) in Makefile if you place it in a different folder.

-To build the program, just simply typing
+To build the program, just simply type

 	$make